Kao Su-po

-Kao Su-po (高思博 (Gāo Sībó); born 31 October 1968) is a Taiwanese politician, professor, and public servant.
+Kao Su-po (高思博 (Gāo Sībó); born 31 October 1968) is a Taiwanese politician, lawyer, and public servant.
 He was a member of the Legislative Yuan from 2005 to 2008, and led the Mongolian and Tibetan Affairs Commission between 2008 and 2011.
-He contested the Tainan mayorality in 2018, losing the office to Huang Wei-cher.
+He contested the Tainan mayoralty in 2018, losing the office to Huang Wei-cher.

 Personal life

 Kao Su-po (also known as Gao Sipo or Apo) was born in the Zhongxi District of Tainan City on October 31, 1968, and Jiali is his ancestral home.
-Kao is married to Chou Yun-tsai, Deputy Director and R&D Advisor in Chief at the 21st Century Foundation, and they have one son.
-Kao's inspiration for becoming a lawyer is his father, Kao Yu-jen, who owned a law firm in his hometown, was the former Taiwan Provincial Assembly speaker and Tainan County commissioner from 1973–1976.
+Kao is married to Chou Yun-tsai, deputy director and R&D Advisor in Chief at the 21st Century Foundation, and they have one son.
+Kao's inspiration for becoming a lawyer is his father, Kao Yu-jen, who owned a law firm in his hometown, was the former Taiwan Provincial Assembly speaker and Tainan County commissioner from 1973 to 1976.
 It was through his father's work and commitment to the people of Tainan as an elected representative for the county that Kao found his love for law and public service.
 As Kao states: "The legal profession can be a business, a resource, and a social shaper the crosses national borders".

 Academic career

-Kao obtained his LL.B in 1990 at the National Taiwan University Law school, and later received his J.D in law in 1998 from George Washington University in the United States.
+Kao obtained his LL.B. in 1990 at National Taiwan University and later earned his Juris Doctor (J.D.) in law in 1998 from the George Washington University Law School of George Washington University in the United States.
 During his studies at George Washington, Kao interned at Capitol Hill where he witnessed the collaborative nature of U.S. democracy, specifically how lawmakers, diplomats, entrepreneurs, think tank scholars, and politicians all worked together to "influence the future of the world".
-Returning to Tainan after his studies, he strove to improve its political system.
-After obtaining his degree, he became an associate professor and the director in the Law Departments at Central Police University and Shih Hsin University respectively.
+Returning to Tainan after his studies, he became an associate professor and the director in the Law Departments at Central Police University and Shih Hsin University respectively.